 Nevertheless, the widespread Rabbinic understanding is different.
 According to this reading, in verse 3, Abraham is addressing the Lord and asking that he be allowed to take leave from Him in order to welcome his guests.
 The classic Aramaic translations represent this approach: ‘I beseech before you, O Lord, if now I have found grace and favor in your sight, let not the glory of your Shekhinah go up from your servant’ (Tg.
 Ps-J.).
 God grants Abraham’s request and his focus shifts from theophany to hospitality.
 Later, after their departure, Abraham returns his attention to God: ‘The men turned away and went towards Sodom, but Abraham remained standing before the Lord’ (Gen 18:22).
-This interpretation not only makes sense of the problematic plotline, it also draws a line between God’s revelation and the visit of the three angels.
+This interpretation not only makes sense of the problematic plotline, it also distinguishes between God’s revelation and the visit of the three angels.

 Philo offers another, more complex reading.
 According to him, there are two aspects to the story.
 First, he does not reject the factual nature of the story; Abraham saw three men and invited them to his tent.
-Philo’s reading here matches that of the sources discussed above.
+Philo’s reading here matches that of the sources discussed above such as the Book of Jubilees and Josephus.
 He claims that there is an additional, allegorical meaning, where these three persons are profound metaphysical symbols regarding the nature of God.
 A similar reading was developed later by Justin Martyr.
-Justin focused his argument against the Jewish interpretation: ‘God appeared to him, before the vision of the three men.
+Justin focused his argument against a Jewish interpretation he was familiar with: ‘God appeared to him, before the vision of the three men.
 Furthermore, those three whom the Word calls men were angels’ (Justin Martyr, Dialogue, §56, ed.
 Falls, 232).
 This interpretation is indeed represented in the traditions that we have absorbed above.
 According to him:

 Moses … tells us that He who appeared to Abraham under the oak tree of Mamre was God, sent with accompanying angels to judge Sodom by Another who ever abides in the super-celestial sphere, who has never been seen by any man, and with whom no man has ever conversed, and whom we call creator of all and father … Do you not see, my friends, that one of the three who is both God and Lord, and ministers to Him who is in Heaven, is Lord of the two angels?
 (Justin Martyr, Dialogue, §56, ed.
 Falls, 231–237).

-This ambiguity is aimed to prove that the special messenger was Jesus, as he was one of the three angels escorted by two others.
-Justin rejects the Jewish reading that separates between Gen 18:1 and 3; between God and the angels.
+The ambiguity of one of the three who is both God and Lord aims to prove that the special messenger was Jesus, as he was one of the three angels escorted by two others.
+Justin rejects the Jewish reading that separates between Gen 18:1 and 3, between God and the angels.
 Later in the Christian tradition, a further step was taken, and the visit of the three visitors was interpreted as the trinity.